John Quicke: Career

-He served as Sheriff of Devon in 1757, becoming the first in his family to hold that prominent position and to serve in public life.
+Quicke served as Sheriff of Devon in 1757, becoming the first in his family to hold that prominent position and to serve in public life.
 It was an office subsequently held by his son, grandson and great-grandson, all named John.
 He built Newton House in about 1770, in the Georgian style.

 Marriage and children

 In 1758 he married Jane Coster, a daughter of the wealthy Bristol merchant and mine-owner Thomas Coster (1684–1739), a Member of Parliament for Bristol, 1734-9.
 Jane was the widow of Robert Hoblyn (1710–1756) a wealthy tin miner of Nanswhyden (alias Nanswhyddon) in Cornwall, a Member of Parliament for Bristol 1742–54, whose mother was Penelope Godolphin, a daughter of Sidney Godolphin (1652–1732), Member of Parliament, a cousin of Sidney Godolphin, 1st Earl of Godolphin (1645–1712), Knight of the Garter, First Lord of the Treasury, thus related to the Quick family.
 Jane inherited from her father a large fortune of £40,000 and having had no children by her first husband the inheritance came to the Quickes.
 By his wife he had one son: